Semi-Supervised Synthetic Data Generation with Fine-Grained Relevance Control for Short Video Search Relevance Modeling: Introduction

 \section{Introduction}

 Embedding models are fundamental components in many natural language processing applications, including web search, recommendation systems and so on\cite{huang2020embedding,zhao2023embedding,xi2025aug2search}.
-With the rapid advancement of large language models (LLMs) and their remarkable performance across diverse tasks, recent research has explored leveraging LLMs to enhance embedding quality\cite{nie2024text}.
-A particularly promising direction involves synthesizing diverse and high-quality training data using LLMs, thereby improving the capability of embedding models to produce more accurate and semantically meaningful embeddings.
+Recent studies have explored using LLMs to improve embedding quality \cite{nie2024text}, particularly by synthesizing diverse, high-quality training data to enhance the semantic accuracy of embeddings.
 Gemini Embedding \cite{lee2025gemini} propose a multi-stage prompting strategy to synthesize both retrieval and classification datasets to improve data quality; Qwen3 embedding \cite{zhang2025qwen3} and KaLM-Embedding \cite{hu2025kalm} leverage Persona Hub \cite{ge2024scaling} to guide the data synthesis process, enabling the LLM to generate data from a variety of user personas to construct diverse synthetic train set.

 Despite the effectiveness of these methods, existing LLM-based data synthesis methods are predominantly prompt-based and inherently limited by the generative capabilities of the LLM itself.
-As a result, there remains a noticeable gap between synthetic data and human-curated ground truth data—particularly in low-source domain-specific scenarios such as short video platforms \cite{zhang2024value}. \citet{tang2024we} proposed FinMTEB, a counterpart to MTEB that consists of financial domain-specific text datasets, and observed that the state-of-the-art embedding models on MTEB got a significant performance drop on FinMTEB compared to their performance on MTEB.
+As a result, there remains a noticeable gap between synthetic data and human-curated ground truth data—particularly in low-source domain-specific scenarios such as short video platforms \cite{zhang2024value}. \citet{tang2024we} proposed FinMTEB, a counterpart to MTEB~\cite{muennighoff2022mteb,enevoldsen2502mmteb} that consists of financial domain-specific text datasets, and observed that the state-of-the-art embedding models on MTEB got a significant performance drop on FinMTEB compared to their performance on MTEB.
 This highlights the necessity of synthesizing data that aligns with domain-specific distributions.

 Moreover, current synthesis methods primarily focus on diversity in terms of attributes such as input length, difficulty, and user personas.
 Little attention has been paid to diversity in terms of semantic relevance, which plays a crucial role in downstream tasks like retrieval and ranking.
 Most synthesis methods adopt a binary relevance scheme (i.e., relevant vs. irrelevant) and rely on contrastive learning to train embedding models.
 Although hard negative mining\cite{zhang2022unsupervised} has been widely employed to enhance the model's sensitivity to subtle relevance differences, the binary formulation introduces a misalignment between the training objective and downstream task requirements.
 For example, retrieval tasks often demand fine-grained relevance ranking of documents rather than coarse binary relevance classification.